How many gb does wifi security camera use

 Setting up motion detection on your WiFi security camera can be a game-changer when it comes to data consumption.
 Instead of recording continuously, the camera will only start recording when it detects motion.
 This not only saves storage space but also reduces the amount of data transmitted over the network.

-See also Does eatel monitor security camera
+See also How to subpoena security camera footage

 3. Set recording schedules